 From 1977 to 1985, Stearns held various roles with Parker Brothers Games, culminating in his appointment as president in 1984.
 He joined Lenox, the American gift and tableware company, in 1987 as division president.
 He was named president and CEO of Lenox Inc., in 1995, overseeing six manufacturing facilities, 4,000 employees, and $500 million in annual sales.

-Recently, Stearns authored The Hole In Our Gospel, which was named Christian Book of the Year for 2010.
+Recently, Stearns authored The Hole In Our Gospel, which was named Christian Book of the Year for 2010, and Unfinished, in 2013.

 Stearns has traveled to more than 40 of the nearly 100 countries where World Vision works.
 He and his wife, Reneé, have been World Vision donors since 1984.
 A lawyer by training, Mrs. Stearns also travels and speaks on behalf of World Vision.
 The couple has five children.